-At the writing of this report, there is a conversation in the state hosted by the Public Utilities Commission exploring analyzing the future of the natural gas distribution system and the EERMC looks forward to reviewing the results of this analysis.
+At the writing of this report, the Public Utilities Commission is hosting a conversation among key stakeholders to explore the future of the natural gas distribution system.
+The EERMC looks forward to reviewing the results of this analysis.
 The Executive Climate Change Coordinating Council is also developing plans for decarbonizing the statewide economy by 2050.
-These economy-wide analyses will be critical for guiding the future of the energy systems in Rhode Island.
+These economywide analyses will be critical for guiding the future of the energy systems in Rhode Island.
 Evaluation and alignment of the delivered fuels sector will also be essential for achieving the mandates of the 2021 Act on Climate.